asyncapi/generator/docs/asyncapi-file.md

 ### Method 2: `asyncapi` and template
 A major advantage of using `asyncapi` (which is an instance of `AsyncAPIDocument`) is that it enables the developer to easily access the AsyncAPI documents' content by simply invoking a function.

-Once the specification YAML or JSON document is passed as an input to the Generator, it is passed on to the [Parser](parser.md) library, which then manipulates the asyncAPI document to a more structured document called the `AsyncAPIDocument`.
+Once the specification YAML or JSON document is passed as an input to the generator, it is passed on to the [Parser](parser.md) library, which then manipulates the asyncAPI document to a more structured document called the `AsyncAPIDocument`.
 Once the parser returns the document to the generator, the generator passes it to the render engine.
 The render engine makes the `AsyncAPIDocument` object accessible to your template through the `asyncapi` variable.

 For example, if you want to extract the version of your API from AsyncAPI document, you can do that by calling `asyncapi.version()`.
 You can say that this one is easy to access from JSON objects, but there are more complex scenarios.
 For example, to get access to all messages from all channels, you can call `asyncapi.allMessages()` instead of iterating through a complex JSON object on your own.